 Participants and procedure

 As described elsewhere (Olafsen, 2017; Olafsen et al., 2017), participants were 267 (205 female, 60 male, 2 unspecified) unit leaders who worked in the Norwegian health care system.
 This sample of managers was of interest in this study because these employees are responsible for allocating resources to advanced medical care requirements while providing cost-effective services.
-To be sure, limited resources (viz., tight annual budgets, personnel who may not be able to fulfill roles that are required for adequate service) can leave managers “stuck” between a confluence of requests, obligations, staff issues, and cost limitations while trying to deliver quality health care to their patients (Nilsen, Olafsen, Steinsvåg, Halvari, & Grov, 2016).
+To be sure, limited resources (viz., tight annual budgets, personnel who might not be able to fulfill roles that are required for adequate service) can leave managers “stuck” between a confluence of requests, obligations, staff issues, and cost limitations while trying to deliver quality health care to their patients (Nilsen, Olafsen, Steinsvåg, Halvari, & Grov, 2016).
 Indeed, such factors offer an intriguing context for an examination of role conflict at work.

 An electronic questionnaire was sent to—what were at that time—the 428 municipalities in Norway, and unit leaders from 133 municipalities in all 19 counties in Norway were represented in the sample.
 A large percentage of participants were between 50 and 59 years of age (40.8%), whereas the remainder were 29 years of age or younger (0.7%), between 30 and 39 years of age (12.4%), between 40 and 49 years of age (33.3%), 59 years of age or older (12.4%), and of unspecified ages (0.4%).
 A majority of participants worked in rural municipalities (56.6%), whereas the remainder worked in urban municipalities (42.7%) or at unspecified locations (0.7%).
 As well, a large percentage of participants worked at home-based care units (43.8%), whereas the remainder worked at institutions (36.0%) or at unspecified units (20.2%).